Some Patterns of Research in Mathematics: The statistics

 It is also sobering to think about the deciles for the number of papers.
 Grossman reported the 6th, 7th, 8th and 9th deciles as $3$, $4$, $8$ and $17$.
-Twenty years later they have gone up to $4$, $6$, $13$ and $28.6$; they have increased at least $50$ \%.
+Twenty years later they have gone up to $4$, $6$, $13$ and $28.8$; they have increased at least $50$ \%.
 This seems to be due to the cumulative effect of longer careers, for if we restrict the calculations to a subsample of the mathematicians whose first paper was published in 2000 or afterwards, then the deciles drop to $3$, $6$, $10$ and $18.2$.
-It is very interesting that the deciles for coauthors increase in the lower regime (see Table \ref{T:Decileschicos}), indicating that it is indeed expected from younger mathematicians to engage in collaboration much sooner than in past generations, which pushes upwards their citations in the medium regime (the 4th, 5th and 6th deciles in unique citing authors).
+It is very interesting that the deciles for coauthors increase in the lower regime (see Table \ref{T:Decileschicos}), suggesting that younger mathematicians tend to enter collaboration networks earlier than previous generations.
+This is accompanied by higher medium-range UCA values (the 4th, 5th and 6th deciles).
 The fact that their Erd\H{o}s numbers deciles remain the same further confirms the cohort's greater lean towards collaboration.

 Regarding the ``top performance'' we have that the $95$ \% confidence interval\footnote{See \cite{Ialongo2019} to learn how the ranks for the interval are calculated.} for the 95th percentile for the number of papers within the whole sample is $[40,99]$, which clearly excludes the previous reported value of $30$; in the case of the subsample of those with first paper in 2000 or afterwards, the interval is $[21,45]$, which hints that the older value is still representative of the expected performance for younger mathematicians.